Fill out the form below and we will get back to you as soon as we can.

 The ArOY Campaign was designed to introduce breast and cervical cancer preventive campaigns into the academic curricula of all high schools across Nigeria.
 This will be in phases, with Anambra State, our primary locality, being the first state to benefit.
 This was successfully flagged off after a 3-day ceremony from September the 10th to the 12th, 2019, following a colorful, star-studded event at the main auditorium of the Nnamdi Azikiwe University, Awka, Nigeria.
-To see all the pictures of this event, click HEREHERE.
+The activities over the 3 days are available through the Program Brochure Booklet INSIDE.

-Thereafter, the campaign is to be extended to the rest of the senior secondary schools (SSS) in all other Nigerian states and geopolitical zones.
+Following this successful introduction in Anambra State, the ArOY Campaign is to be extended to the rest of the senior secondary schools (SSS) in all other Nigerian states and geopolitical zones.
 The roll-out across the Nigerian nation is expected to be complete on or before the Year 2025.
 Deliberations for this roll-out is already ongoing, with high-level meetings consultations taking place between the OCI Foundation and major stakeholders.
 Pictures of some of these are available HERE, HERE and HERE.

 For the primary targets, there are 3 main aims:

 Firstly, it is to increase the proportion of all (male and female) senior secondary (high) school students with correct knowledge of the Early Symptoms, Risk Factors and Preventive Practices of the two cancers.